 Vitamin B-12 Deficiency In Vegetarians And Vegans

 Vitamin B-12 is an essential nutrient needed for blood formation, cell division, growth, neurological function, carbohydrate metabolism and protein synthesis.
 Vitamin B-12 is unique among other vitamins because it contains a metal ion at its active centre, cobalt, and the human body cannot make it (17).
-Thus, vitamin B-12 must be acquired from animal food sources or supplements.
+Thus, vitamin B-12 must be acquired from food sources or supplements.

-Vitamin B-12 is found in some plant foods, although not all of these contain biologically active forms of the vitamin.
+While primarily in animal products, vitamin B-12 is found in some plant foods, although not all of these contain biologically active forms of the vitamin.
 In particular, spirulina and fermented soybean products do not contain biologically available cobalamins.

 Most people consume enough vitamin B-12 to avoid overt clinical symptoms of deficiency.
 However, long-term inadequate intake of this nutrient may lead to an increased risk of anaemia and bone disease.